 The Nomadic Potter

 2021 is a year of exploration.
 I decided to embrace a more nomadic lifestyle for the next few years.
-I recently purchased a used RV and plan to hit the road full time in late Spring.
+I just spent 7 months travelling through 8 different states.

 My goal is to explore a cuisine based on wild plants and traditional food preservation techniques that is not just sustainable but beneficial to the environment.
 The primary focus will be on the culinary uses of invasive and non-native plants, making food as part of the solutions.

-All my pottery equipment will travel with me.
+All my pottery equipment travels with me.
 Aside from simple tools, I also use an Aspire tabletop wheel and a small electric kiln for testing clay/glazes while on the road.
 Most of my creations use mixed techniques or completely handmade.

 Born 20 june 1961 in Tournai, Belgium.